jcoupon/euclid_phz_testing/README.md

                          task

 positional arguments:
-  task                  Metric to compute and plot [scatter, PDF]
+  task                  Metric to compute and plot. [scatter, nz_bins, PDF,
+                        bias, all]

 optional arguments:
   -h, --help            show this help message and exit